 -

 Intaglio or cameo, portrait.
 Glass.
 Possibly Italy, 19th century.
-Profile of a young man, with short, curly hair, and wearing a large necklace or neck ornament.
-These types of pieces were created in large numbers as they were highly prized as souvenirs by Grand Tour travellers, with several pieces often being collected together. to make collections.
+Profile of a young man with short, curly hair and a striking necklace or neck ornament.
+These types of pieces were produced in significant numbers as they were highly valued as souvenirs by Grand Tour travelers, who often combined several to form collections.

 · Size: 0,8x0,2x1,1 cms